TravisWheelerLab/nail/README.md

 ## About

-Nale performs profile Hidden Markov Model (PHMM) biological sequence alignment.
+Nale is a library that performs profile Hidden Markov Model (PHMM) biological sequence alignment.

+This libary is in early stages of development.
+The API should be considered highly unstable, and documentation is lacking.

 ## Installation